dwsinger/Marshall/README.md

 The primary concern is the stretch of Highway One from just north of the Marshall Petaluma road junction, south to Tony's; [this is a map](http://umap.openstreetmap.fr/en/map/marshall-street-planning_607330 ) that has overlays and annotations that we can edit.

-Consider extending the area of primary concern to south of the 35 MPH zone by the Marconi boat launch area.
+Consider extending the area of primary concern to south of the 35 MPH zone by the Marconi boat launch area, and north to Nick's.

+## Goals

+1. Cause drivers to pay more attention and take more care, and slow down.
+2. Enable cyclists and pedestrians to use the road while staying in their own safe(r) areas.

 ## Concerns

 The primary concern is that all — drivers, cyclists, pedestrians — should have a safe and pleasant experience.
 Some of the 'danger areas' where these populations mix appear after long apparently-empty straight stretches and gentle bends (notably approaching Marshall Store from the south).

-Specific concerns:
+We seek suitable use of an effective amount of signage and road marking that will achieve improvement.
+We are aware that if signage gets excessive, drivers stop paying attention.

+Specific concerns (click on an issue number for more detail and any followup):

+## Specific ideas and issues

+[#1](https://github.com/dwsinger/Marshall/issues/1). the road edge is collapsing (topsoil erosion) along a stretch of Highway One south of the Marshall store (see [map](http://umap.openstreetmap.fr/en/map/marshall-street-planning_607330 ) for marker).

-1. The Marshall-Petaluma road junction is invisible around a bend as drivers approach from the south, and some speed up as they perceive that they have passed Hog Island.
-(See photo below).
+[#2](https://github.com/dwsinger/Marshall/issues/2) The Marshall-Petaluma road junction is invisible around a bend as drivers approach from the south, and some speed up as they perceive that they have passed Hog Island.
+(See photo below and in the issue).
+See also [#9](https://github.com/dwsinger/Marshall/issues/9) (consider a sign "Blind Intersection" just south of the MP junction, facing south) `maintenance`

-2. There is a lot of parking, cars backing into the roadway, and pedestrians walking along the roadway to/from parked cars, around the main commercial establishments: Hog Island Oysters, Marshall Store, and Tony's.
+[#3](https://github.com/dwsinger/Marshall/issues/3) There is a lot of parking, cars backing into the roadway, and pedestrians walking along the roadway to/from parked cars, around the main commercial establishments: Hog Island Oysters, Marshall Store, and Tony's.
 (Also at Nick's, out of this area).
+See [#8](https://github.com/dwsinger/Marshall/issues/8) (signs "Pedestrians in Roadway Next 1 Mile") and [#10](https://github.com/dwsinger/Marshall/issues/10) (pedestrian crosswalks)

-4. High vehicle speed is a key safety issue; large trucks have been seen going up to 60 mph by Marshall in the mornings and during the day.
+[#4](https://github.com/dwsinger/Marshall/issues/4) High vehicle speed is a key safety issue; large trucks have been seen going up to 60 mph by Marshall in the mornings and during the day.
+See [#7](https://github.com/dwsinger/Marshall/issues/7) (visual rumble strips) and [#12](https://github.com/dwsinger/Marshall/issues/12) (traffic calming)

-A separate issue is that the road edge is collapsing (topsoil erosion) along a stretch of Highway One south of the Marshall store (see [map](http://umap.openstreetmap.fr/en/map/marshall-street-planning_607330 ) for marker).

-## Goals

-1. Cause drivers to pay more attention and take more care, and slow down.
-2. Enable cyclists and pedestrians to use the road while staying in their own safe(r) areas.
+[#5](https://github.com/dwsinger/Marshall/issues/5) Improve the white-line edge-striping so that it's visible.
+In some parts (e.g. past Hog Island parking) it has worn away completely. `maintenance`

+[#6](https://github.com/dwsinger/Marshall/issues/6) Replace the missing LED display 'your speed' as you approach the Marshall-Petaluma (MP) road junction from the north.

 ## Action the community is taking

-1. The dangerous pedestrian queuing along the road to shop at the Marshall Store will soon be improved, through moving seating indoors etc.
+1. The dangerous pedestrian queuing along the road to shop at the Marshall Store has been improved, through moving seating indoors etc.
-2. Marshall Store nonetheless also uses rope to separate people lining up, from the roadway.

-## Ideas

-Overall: the suitable use of an effective amount of signage and road marking that will achieve the goals.
-We are aware that if signage gets excessive, drivers stop paying attention.

-1. Improve the white-line edge-striping so that it's visible.
-In some parts (e.g. past Hog Island parking) it has worn away completely.
-2. Replace the missing LED display 'your speed' as you approach the Marshall-Petaluma (MP) road junction from the north.
-3. Keep the grass mowed on the MP junction corner to ensure that drivers exiting the MP road can see.
-4. The hillside vegetation opposite Hog Island on the highway blocks vision going north, and should be trimmed regularly.
-We think Caltrans is responsible, though it's possible we can ask for help.
-5. Install white stripes across the road, with decreasing spacing, to induce drivers to slow down (visual, not audible, 'rumble strips')
-   * approaching the MP junction after rounding the last bend
-   * approaching the Marshall Store/Post Office area
-6. Install signs "Pedestrians in Roadway Next 1 Mile" at those same two locations
-7. Install a sign "Blind Intersection" just south of the MP junction, facing south
-8. Move the "T" sign at that location so it is more visible (see image below)
-9. Fix the broken signs (e.g. the posts opposite the MP junction have been driven into and are broken)
-10. Consider pedestrian crosswalks, partly to convince drivers to slow:
-   * at the north end of the Hog Island parking, as people park both sides there;
-   * other places where people park both side on Highway One (e.g. Nick's Cove?);
-   * other places where we want to give drivers a visual clue that there are pedestrians – notably Tony's Seafood.
-11. Consider center-of road plastic flexible poles at the pedestrian crossings
-12. Consider edge-of-road plastic flexible poles on the road-edge white line in places where pedestrians typically walk
-   * by Hog Island Oysters west-side parking (outside their building)
-   * by the Marshall store (both north and south)
-13. Better separate cyclists, pedestrians, and motor vehicles by suitable markings (e.g. pedestrian or cycle lanes where space is available).
-14. Cause motor vehicles to slow down by giving the perception of a narrowing in the driving lanes.

 ## Next steps